Brain Aging and Mental Health

 - To increase interest in aging and mental health and provide outstanding training to the next generation of geriatric psychiatrists and aging researchers

-This program performs studies of healthy controls, mild cognitive impairment, and Alzheimer’s disease with a focus on improving diagnosis, biomarkers, and treatment strategies.
-More specifically, this program conducts studies to treat mild cognitive impairment, agitation and psychosis in Alzheimer’s disease, in addition to an anti-viral treatment study for those diagnosed with early Alzheimer’s disease.
-These studies, funded by NIH, are led by Davangere P. Devanand, MBBS, MD, with Dr. Terry Goldberg, PhD, Edward Huey, MD, Greg Pelton, MD, Karen Bell, MD, Nancy Kerner, MD, Deborah Deliyannides, MD, and William Kriesl, MD, also working on these projects.
+The Geriatric Psychiatry program performs studies of healthy controls, mild cognitive impairment, and Alzheimer’s disease with a focus on improving diagnosis, biomarkers, and treatment strategies.
+More specifically, this program conducts studies to treat mild cognitive impairment, agitation, and psychosis in Alzheimer’s disease, in addition to an anti-viral treatment study for those diagnosed with early Alzheimer’s disease.
+These studies, funded by NIH, are led by Davangere P. Devanand, MBBS, MD, with Terry Goldberg, PhD, Edward Huey, MD, Greg Pelton, MD, Karen Bell, MD, Nancy Kerner, MD, Deborah Deliyannides, MD, and William Kriesl, MD, also working on these projects.

-The guiding premise underlying research in this program, led by Bret Rutherford, MD, is that the phenomenology, pathophysiology, and long-term trajectory of a given psychiatric disorder may significantly differ when the disorder occurs in an older adult compared to a younger adult.
+The guiding premise underlying the research in the Neurobiology and Therapeutics of Aging program is that the phenomenology, pathophysiology, and long-term trajectory of a given psychiatric disorder may significantly differ when the disorder occurs in an older adult compared to a younger adult.
 Aging-associated processes may cause, worsen, or influence the treatment responsivity of neuropsychiatric disorders by means of adverse effects on the structure and function of brain systems.
 Investigators seek to understand the complex interplay between these aging-related processes and the pathophysiology underlying psychiatric disorders by studying: (1) the etiology and pathophysiology of late life mental disorders; (2) the relationships between physiologic processes associated with aging and the development of late life neuropsychiatric disorders; and (3) the prevention and treatment of late life disorders using novel pharmacologic, somatic, or psychotherapeutic treatments.
-Our faculty utilize numerous interdisciplinary collaborations to develop a deeper understanding of the physiologic processes accompanying normal aging and distinguish them from the signs and symptoms observed in late life neuropsychiatric disorders.
-Of particular interest are aging-related processes that have protective effects on the structure and function of brain structures in order to promote healthy aging across the lifespan.